BrianOfrim/gstreamer-pyspin-src/nvidia-jetson-nano-benchmarks.md

-# Rough Video Streaming Benchmarks on a Nvidia Jetson Nano
+# Rough Benchmarks on a Nvidia Jetson Nano

 ## Using videotestsrc